ilya40umov/KotLink/README.md

-For example, if someone has already created an alias for `vim shortcuts` that maps to `https://vim.rtorr.com`, by typing **go** `space` **vim shortcuts** `enter`, the user will be redirected to the aforementioned link.
+For example, if someone has already created an alias for `vim shortcuts` that maps to `https://vim.rtorr.com`, by typing *go&blank;vim&blank;shortcuts↵*, the user will be redirected to the aforementioned link.

-Please, also note that to use the browser extension, you first need to set up a dedicated KotLink server (see the instructions below).
+Please, also note that to use the browser extension, you first need to set up a dedicated KotLink server, as it's going to store all of the links / namespaces for your team.

 ### Get KotLink In Your Browser